18R01A0585/Minor-project/README.md

 # basic
-The repository is for my basic project
+This is my first repository